 - 49. (1) After an election, the first sitting of the National Assembly must take place at a time and on a date determined by the President of the Constitutional Court, but not more than 14 days after the election result has been declared.
-The National Assembly may determine the time and duration of its other sittings and its recess periods. - (2) The President may summon the National Assembly to an extraordinary sitting at any time to conduct urgent business.
+The National Assembly may determine the time and duration of its other sittings and its recess periods. - (2) The President may summon the National Assembly, either alone or together with the National Council of Provinces, to an extraordinary sitting at any time to conduct special business. - [(3) The National Assembly sits at the Houses of Parliament in Cape Town, but the Assembly, in the national interest and by resolution adopted by a majority of its members, may determine that it sits elsewhere.]